ainandoo/ainandoo/README.md

 - Javascript -> scripting, front-end development
 - Dart -> Flutter mobile development
 - R -> statistics, data analysis
-- Python -> scripting, machine learning, IoT
+- Python -> scripting, IoT

 I'm open for any new opportunities and challenges like: